 Haidt acknowledges that much of the Judeo-Christian Bible is about evolutionarily useful cleanliness practices.
 Raised in these environments, artifacts exist to warn us of harm that may not exist – or may no longer exist.

 Perhaps the greatest advocate for morality is organized religion, and, at the same time, it’s organized religion that has done the most damage to the noble effort of morality.
 Gandhi once remarked to an English friend, “I don’t think much of your Christianity, but I like your Christ.”
 The things that organized religions have done in service to deities who are the pillars of moral certainty is frightening.
 Somewhere, religions have fallen into blind trust of religious leaders.
 (The quote is pulled from Spiritual Evolution.)

-Budha remarked that, according to the Dali Lama, if religion is proven wrong by findings through investigation and experimentation, then religion must change.
+Buddha remarked that, according to the Dalai Lama, if religion is proven wrong by findings through investigation and experimentation, then religion must change.
 (See Emotional Awareness.)
 This is the heart of developing a religion rooted in reality and one for which the moral compass can be adjusted to accept the changing awareness of the world that we live in.

 Perspective of Compassion

 Religion is the engine for delivering up the kind of long-term social stability that has served our species so well.
 Religion was supposed to, and sometimes does, engender compassion.
 It’s this compassion that drives us to investigate The Righteous Mind of others.